fyodor-org-uk/fyodor/random-generators/index.md

 Our test's only interested in the age of our car but already some questions spring to mind about the rest of it:

-* if we don't populate name and description will it get persisted/serialized etc OK?
+* if we don't populate name and description will it get persisted/serialized etc. OK?
-Do I need to start creating "TestCar1", "TestCar2" etc?
+Do I need to start creating "TestCar1", "TestCar2" etc.?
 Are there any rules about valid characters and string sizes?
 * what's the Engine?
 And just what's involved with making an Engine object anyway?
 * I’m not interested in price here but what is it, is it always the same currency regardless